Lighthouses of São Tomé and Príncipe

 painted with red and white vertical stripes; the rest of the building

 is painted light blue.
 The light is at the right in Chris Kean's photo of the

-waterfront seen at right, but the town is hardly visible in Google's very fuzzy satellite view.
+waterfront seen at right, and Lightphotos.net has a small photo, but the town is hardly visible in Google's very fuzzy satellite view.
 Located on the

 waterfront in Santo António.
 Site open, tower status unknown.